0xadada/0xadada.github.io/_posts/2021-01-14-bandersnatch-advertising.md

 support content-oriented experiences through interactive storytelling and personalized product placement.

+The next phase of innovation points beyond _personalized choice of content_ to _personalized content_ in which the media itself is customized, tailored, or generated unique to each individual—leaving them unable to relate to one another with respect to their media experiences, shared culture, and ultimately we lose some of our shared perspective on the world around us.

 Just like Google built the backbone of search advertising, Netflix is building the backbone for a future of video storytelling where the **ads and the content are impossible to distinguish because they've become the same thing**.